Running a business can be a thrilling rollercoaster ride filled with ups and downs. At…

 - Are there any scheduled breaks during the day?

 Do you need several cups of coffee before your brain cells start sparking?
-Do you get a burst of energy later in the day?
-Then, use your evening commute to review and plan for the upcoming day.
+Or maybe you get a burst of energy later in the day.
+Then, flip this around and use your evening commute to review and plan for the upcoming day.